 • Have your list growing and ready.
 If you come across a scholarship that your student does not yet qualify to apply for, don’t ignore it.
 Have a list for each level of students (middle school, high school freshmen, college sophomore, grad school, etc.) started and keep adding to it.
 I highly recommend the Scholarship Toolkit Organizer to keep detailed track of each award as you find them.

 • Be aware of scholarships with summer deadlines.
-They absolutely exist!
+They absolutely exist, even for high school juniors!
+(Go HERE for scholarships open to high school juniors.)

 • Encourage your students to volunteer.
 Think they have no time?
 Students can start their own projects like all three of my boys did and work on them in their own time.